davidrichards/davidrichards.github.io/_posts/2016-5-6-bet-on-coworkers.markdown

 At times we are asked to be all of these things.
 When the rest of a business understands the kind of intellectual and emotional gamut we're working with, developers are given a lot more slack when things go wrong.

-Over their lifetimes, I might think I could long or short someone.
+Over their lifetimes, I might think I could predict how well they'd do.
 I wouldn't think this is a very sure bet though.
 Developers often find their happy place and do incredible work, whatever they're bringing to the table.  **The exercise might be more useful to see the strengths and weaknesses that apply to me the most.**

 Beyond coder styles, there are still qualities that I think are hard for me to recognize in the drama of the day.
 Kindness, optimism, punctuality, respect, openness, even honesty are things I can lose in the savage race to meet deadlines or get a system running again.